-This project has a main motivation of developing a capable system which allows to increase the safety of valuable entities, and don't exist a viable and easy real simulation process.
-Hence, the increasing defense components positively influence firstly in a sociologic level, and then in a political level, allowing a social stability in which investments and production are all in favor of population.
-The usage of agent-based systems is also a major motivation for the platform development, since the military approach is yet closely attached to the differential equations for the modeling of non-linear and complex systems.
+This project has a main motivation of developing a capable system which allows to increase the safety of valuable entities, regarding the absence of viable and easy real simulation process.
+Hence, the increasing simulation defense components and frameworks positively influence both sociologic and political levels, allowing a social stability in which investments and production are all in favor of population.
+One of the simulation purposes is to avoid costs and life-threatening situations that occur in real world training exercises, being a safe tool for simple decision-making processes.
+Nowadays the models used in simulation platforms cannot replicate with hundred per cent confidence the real world dynamics, being also commonly used for discarding situations that are not viable, but are expensive and dangerous in real world applications.

+The usage of agent-based systems is also a major motivation for the platform development, since the military approach is yet closely attached to the differential equations for the modeling of non-linear complex systems.
+The usage of agents that represents independent and individual entities in the real world environment allows the creation of simple and different models for all the agents that constitutes the multi-agent architecture, along with ontologies and a protocol communication, resulting in a heterogeneous and complex system.